wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 - many-to-one: variable inputs, one output
 - many-to-many: variable inputs, variable outputs

-As most real-life applications revolve around variable inputs, I will be focusing on many-to-one and many-to-many sequence models
+As most data science applications are able to use variable inputs, I will be focusing on many-to-one and many-to-many sequence models

-> ⭐ **As most real-life applications revolves around variable number of inputs, I will be focusing on many-to-one and many-to-many sequence models** <br />
+> ⭐ **As most data science applications are able to use variable number of inputs, I will be focusing on many-to-one and many-to-many sequence models** <br />

 ## Quick recap on CNN and LSTM

-Convolutional neural network (CNN) is a type of neural network architecture that is typically used for image recognition as the 2-D convolutional filters are able to detect edges of images and use that to generalise images.
-However, in the case of sequence data, we can use a 1-D convolutional filters in order to extract high-level features.
+Convolutional Neural Network (CNN) is a type of neural network architecture that is typically used for image recognition as the 2-D convolutional filters are able to detect edges of images and use that to generalise image patterns.
+In the case of sequence data, we can use a 1-D convolutional filters in order to extract high-level features.

-Long-short Term Memory (LSTM) is a kind of recurrent neural network that uses a special kind of cell that is able to memorise information by having gateways that pass through different cells.
-This is critical for long sequence data as a simple Recurrent Neural Network without any special cells like LSTM or GRU suffers from the vanishing gradient problem.
+Long-short Term Memory (LSTM) is a kind of recurrent neural network (RNN) that uses a special kind of cell that is able to memorise information by having gateways that pass through different cells.
+This is critical for long sequence data as a simple RNN without any special cells like LSTM or GRU suffers from the vanishing gradient problem.

 ## Implementation